scikit-learn-contrib/mimic/README.md

 # mimic calibration
-It is a calibration on the probability prediction from binary classification model.
+mimic calibration is a calibration method for binary classification model.
 This method was presented at [NYC ML Meetup talk given by Sam Steingold](https://www.youtube.com/watch?v=Cg--SC76I1I).

 ## Introduction: